rowlandcoping/smokingbuns/README.md

  ### Homepage (additional)

  - Fancy navigation elements outlining different key areas of the site (see navigation).
 My big question mark is whether there is room for this.
 Even though it's a nice to have, it may just end up pushing far too much below the fold on a mobile device to the point where it is detrimental.
  I do not want to put anything on the desktop site that is not on the mobile site.
-This is a mobile first website.

  ### Menu (core)

  - Information about what is on the menu, themed
- - Menu info must be easily digestible, but it can't take up too much space either.
+ - The food menu must be easily digestible, but it can't take up too much space either.
 People don't want to be scrolling down forever to find out what's for pudding, or transitioning through multiple pages.

  ### Menu (additional)

- - Mouse-over transitions.  the vision is to have some kind of image of a cowboy making suitably cowboyish comments on the indicated menu item.
+ - Active / Mouse-over(on desktop) transitions.  the vision is to have some kind of image of a cowboy making suitably cowboyish comments on the indicated menu item.
  This is technically easy enough, but the menu might not be the best place for it.

  ### Our Restaurant (core)